Self-Realisation, Non-Duality & EnlightenmentFrom Awakening to Wholeness

 Figure 25: Dualistic Perception

 - Non-Dualistic Perception: With the false-self no longer present, the true-Self can perceive the object directly (as depicted in Figure 26).
-There is nothing between the true-Self and the object, so the true-Self can intimately merge with the object to directly perceive every attribute – hence unity (or non-duality).
+There is nothing between the true-Self and the object, so the true-Self can intimately merge with the object to directly perceive it – hence unity or non-duality.